 I look forward to Christmas specials on television, to the possibility of snow and watching Dotty the dog eat snowflakes as they drop out of the sky.
 I can smell the mulled wine on Portobello road.
 I can see the frost on the lawn and my mum with a mug of coffee and her woolly dressing gown commenting on how the cold is withering her garden.

-I can see the Christmas dinner being served as my brother and I annoy my parents by not coming to the table quick enough…I can hear my dad excited to share his new extravagant dessert wine and locally-reared organic turkey, and I can almost smell home baked treats being offered round by my sister in law.
+I can see the Christmas dinner being served as my brother and I annoy my parents by not coming to the table quick enough…I can hear my dad excited to share his new extravagant dessert wine, and I can almost smell home baked treats being offered round by my sister in law.

 Thailand just wouldn’t be Christmas.
 A few decorations and a tree lighting up a shopping centre to boost sales just seems inauthentic.
 The magic is born where you grow up and seems to stay there forever.